Good Samaritan Protocol

 - Click here to open the application.

-- Once completed thoroughly and to the best of your knowledge, please PRINT and HAND DELIVER to the Office of Student Conduct, 218 Hullihen Hall.
+- Once completed thoroughly and to the best of your knowledge, click the submit button.

-- Once your application has been reviewed, you will receive additional information via e-mail.
+- Once your application has been reviewed, you will receive an e-mail with additional information, including an appointment to review the incident.

 Application to Student Organizations